Our complaints policy

 Address: Legal Ombudsman, PO Box 6806, Wolverhampton WV1 9WJ

-- more than six years have elapsed from the date of the alleged act or omission giving rise to your complaint;
+- more than one year has elapsed from the date of the alleged act or omission giving rise to your complaint, or

 Submitting a complaint to the SRA